2006 Malegaon bombings: Suspicions and releases

+Case handover

-After taking over the case NIA contradicted the ATS and CBI findings.ATS arrested four persons namely Lokesh Sharma, Dhan Singh, Manohar Singh and Rajendra Choudhary.On 22 May 2013 they were all chargesheeted.
-And Suspicion shifted from SIMI to Abhinav Bharat, a Hindu right wing group.
+In 2013, after taking over the case, the National Investigation Agency (NIA) contradicted the ATS and CBI findings, and arrested four persons, namely Lokesh Sharma, Dhan Singh, Manohar Singh and Rajendra Choudhary, all belonging to the Hindu right wing group Abhinav Bharat.
+On 22 May 2013 they were all chargesheeted.

-On 25 April 2016 all charges were dropped against the Muslim men by Maharashtra Control of Organised Crime Act (MCOCA) court who were arrested by the Maharashtra Anti Terrorism Squad in 2006.
+On 25 April 2016, the Maharashtra Control of Organised Crime Act (MCOCA) court dismissed all charges against the eight Muslim men initially arrested by the Maharashtra Anti-Terrorist Squad in 2006.
+The men had spent five years in jail before being released on bail in 2011.

+On 7 May 2024, the National Investigation Agency (NIA) said the Maharashtra Anti Terrorist Squad (ATS) planted RDX to frame Shrikant Purohit and many others, who were tortured to take names of Hindu leaders.